zolvera1/bot-o-matic/README.md

 # BOT-O-MAT
-Thank you for reviewing my project!
   I wrote this project using css, javascript, jquery, html, and used a css framework called bulma.
 It was a fun experinece using what I learned about jquery from class into a project.
 I am also planning on implementing this project using react on my own time!

 Some of the features given...